keyhankamyar/SpaX/examples/README.md

 **Beginners:** Continue with examples 1-4 to understand basic usage.

-**Intermediate:** Move to examples 5-10 to learn advanced features.
+**Intermediate-Advanced:** Move to examples 5-10 to learn advanced features.

-**Advanced:** Study examples 11-15 for real-world applications and integrations.

 ## Tips